Site Origin: How Did All This Come About?

 Retired five years, I had thought much about the experiences and individuals that led me to the jumping off point of this website and that continue to shape my thoughts today.

 While many hours have been spent reflecting back during my teaching and coaching career (I was fortunate to coach in a district whose conference required much bus travel, some trips 3 to 4 hours one way), it never occurred to me to organize those reflections into a positive entity.

 One of those major reflections dealt with the ever increasing number of players coming into our program with limited fundamental baseball skills and situational knowledge.

 While they had played a lot of games and the Little League system is extensive, their basic knowledge was not.

-Nine years ago I was presented an opportunity to join with The Arizona Diamondbacks Baseball Academy in a program designed to help address the above situation, as well as teach life skills through the medium of baseball.
+Fourteen years ago I was presented an opportunity to join with The Arizona Diamondbacks Baseball Academy in a program designed to help address the above situation, as well as teach life skills through the medium of baseball.